ferromir/bluestreak/README.md

 ```

 Sleeps are durable - if your process crashes during a sleep, the workflow resumes correctly when the poll loop restarts.

+**Storage:** Sleep state (wakeUpAt times) is stored in a separate `naps` collection with a compound index on `(workflowId, napId)`, allowing workflows to have unlimited sleeps without hitting MongoDB document size limits.

 ### Polling